-In this new video profile from Park West Gallery, Fishwick takes us inside his studio and tells us the story of how he became an internationally acclaimed artist who has painted for everyone from Elvis to the San Diego Zoo.
+In this video profile from Park West Gallery, Fishwick takes us inside his studio and tells us the story of how he became an internationally acclaimed artist who has painted for everyone from Elvis to the San Diego Zoo.

 Earlier this year, Fishwick visited the Park West headquarters to talk to our auctioneers and associates where he went into even more detail about how he got his start in art.

 Here are some fascinating excerpts from that conversation:

 When did you first realize that you wanted to become an artist?

 The sketchbook is where everything started for me.
 When I was a kid, I grew up on a small little farm in Ohio.
 We had horses, chickens, ducks, cows, whatever.
 I used to take my sketchbook out to the barn and spend the entire day just drawing the animals.
 And that’s really when I fell in love with animals too.